nacharya/edgex_access/README.md

-# edgex_pyconnector
+# edgex_access

 ## What is edgex_access

-Edge-X Python connector library for NexentaEdge and AWS using the S3 protocol
+A Python3 connector library that uses the AWS S3 protocol to access data storage solutions like AWS S3, NexentaEdge, Minio, Scality Zenko and Cloudian S3

 - S3 configuration for more than one S3 store
 - signature computation based on configuration
 - S3 URI access for GET,PUT, DELETE

-### edgex_config
+### EdgexConfig

 Read in the configuration for accessing various S3 stores and other local data stores